raydenlim/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the student list.
+* At least 1 field must be present after the `INDEX`.

 </md>
 </div>